-We are Kind We are Safe We are Helpful We all Work Together
+We are Kind We are Safe We are Helpful We all Work Together Children's Temperament interacting with or reacting to people, places and things-temperament.

-Children's Temperament

-Children are born with their natural style of interacting with or reacting to people, places and things-temperament.
 Nine temperament traits are present at birth and influence development throughout life.
 The nine temperament traits combine to form three basic types of temperament, easy, difficult and slow to warm up.
 By understanding these traits, parents can be more aware and respect their child's uniqueness, communicate with their child, set limits and be a good role model.
 Please refer to the handout Understanding Your Child's Temperament given at Orientation for more information.